Master in Environmental Management of Mountain Areas (M.D. 270/2004

 There is a common understanding that environmental problems should be solved by an international and interdisciplinary cooperation.
 Thus, the Free University of Bozen-Bolzano (FUB, Northern Italy) and the University of Innsbruck (Austria), both located in the Alps, have developed an international Master program (Italian class: laurea magistrale, LM 73) which focuses on sustainable landscape development as well as ecosystem and land-use management in mountain regions.
 The cooperation between these universities combines in an integrative way the ecological as well as the socio-economic perspective of ecology and management of mountain landscapes.
 Additionally, it contributes to an intensification of cooperation between Italy and Austria on the university level.

-These two universities integrate their particular expertise into the Master Program, i.e. the University of Innsbruck contributes with basic, applied and landscape ecology, information technology for landscape analysis and planning, and bioengineering technology and the Free University of Bozen-Bolzano (Faculty of Science and Technology) with applied landscape ecology, mountain agriculture, mountain forestry, and ecosystem management.
-The Master Program is focusing on river management, ecosystem restoration, sustainable management of agricultural and forest systems, natural hazards and energy production.
+These two universities integrate their particular expertise into the Master Program, i.e. the University of Innsbruck contributes with basic, applied and landscape ecology, information technology for landscape analysis and planning, and bioengineering technology, and the Free University of Bozen-Bolzano (Faculty of Science and Technology) with applied landscape ecology, mountain agriculture, mountain forestry, and ecosystem management.
+The Master Program focuses on river management, ecosystem restoration, sustainable management of agricultural and forest systems, natural hazards and energy production.
 The study program takes advantage of the particular location of the partner universities and includes both student and teacher mobility between the cooperating countries.
 Courses will be taught by professors from both universities.
 The students will spend the first year at the FUB and most part of the second year at the University of Innsbruck.
 Finally they will be involved in current research projects for their Master thesis at one of the partner universities.

 The Master program reflects and promotes the Bologna process in Europe with regard to the cooperation between European universities at both student and teacher level and strengthens the academic axes of Bolzano-Innsbruck from the Southern towards the Northern Alps.
 Within the courses, an intensive cooperation with the stakeholders in the mountain environment will be realized.
 The course language is English with possibilities to improve the knowledge of German and Italian.
 Students will become acquainted with mountain-specific topics from an international and interdisciplinary perspective.